atari-monk/cli/doc/command_loader.md

-# Cli_app code
+# Command Loader Module

+Module responsible for constructing data on autodetected folders and their commands.
-Code with documentation genereted by ai, on my prompts, to add some depth and info.
+Code with discusions, to add some depth and info.
+Can be seen as introduction to python.
+Aided by ai, on my prompts, edited.

 ## discover_folders_with_commands

-Code:
+### Method

+Returns list of folders with commands.
+For current app folder.
+Ignores specified folders.

 ```python
 def discover_folders_with_commands(